 Share Appreciation Rights.
-The Incentive Plan provides that the Compensation Committee may grant SARs in connection with the grant of options.
+The Amended Incentive Plan provides that the Compensation Committee may grant SARs in connection with the grant of options.
 Each SAR must be associated with a specific option and must be granted at the time of grant of such option.
 A SAR is exercisable only to the extent the related option is exercisable.
-Upon the exercise of a SAR, the recipient is entitled to receive from us up to, but no more than, an amount in cash or shares equal to the excess of (i) the fair market value of one share on the date of such exercise over (ii) the exercise price of any related option, multiplied by the number of shares in respect of which such SAR shall have been exercised.
+Upon the exercise of a SAR, the recipient is entitled to receive from the Company up to, but no more than, an amount in cash or shares equal to the excess of (i) the fair market value of one share on the date of such exercise over (ii) the exercise price of any related option, multiplied by the number of shares in respect of which such SAR shall have been exercised.
+The Committee may provide that a SAR will be automatically exercised, without further action by the holder, on the last day of such SAR's exercise period, if on such day, the fair market value of the shares to which such SAR relates exceeds the aggregate grant price of such SAR on the date of grant.
 Upon the exercise of a SAR, the related option, or the portion thereof in respect of which such SAR is exercised, will terminate.
 Upon the exercise of an option granted in tandem with a SAR, such tandem SAR will terminate.

 Reload Options.
-The Compensation Committee may grant, concurrently with the award of any option, a reload option to purchase for cash or shares a number of shares equal to (i) the number of shares delivered by the participant to us to exercise the underlying option and (ii) the number of shares used to satisfy any tax withholding requirement incident to the exercise of the underlying option.
+The Compensation Committee may grant, concurrently with the award of any option, a reload option to purchase for cash or shares a number of shares equal to (i) the number of shares delivered by the participant to the Company to exercise the underlying option and (ii) the number of shares used to satisfy any tax withholding requirement incident to the exercise of the underlying option.
 Although an underlying option may be an incentive stock option, a reload option is not intended to qualify as an incentive stock option.
-A reload option will have the same expiration date as the underlying option and an exercise price equal to the fair market value of the shares on the date the underlying option is exercised.
+A reload option will have the same expiration date as the underlying option and an exercise price equal to the fair market value of the shares on the date of grant.
 A reload option is exercisable six months from the date of grant.
+In no event shall a grant of a reload option become effective prior to the date of exercise of the underlying option.